Tax Depreciation

 P: 0416 082 499

-Acumentis, and our Quantity Surveying partner are trained and qualified to undertake inspections and supply detailed tax depreciation reports.
+Acumentis’ Quantity Surveying team are trained and qualified to undertake inspections and supply detailed tax depreciation reports.
 On top of this, each individual is fully compliant with the Australian Taxation Office and government legislation.
 Partnering with the experts at Acumentis means:

 • 40-year depreciation schedules (only one tax depreciation report for the life of your investment)